jaytlang-hopkins/freefocus/README.md

 # To launch a protocol:
 [*] show okn

-# To record a session:
+# To record your eyes:
 [*] record 30s

 # To see all FreeFocus has to offer: